UKCloud/documentation/articles/portal/ptl-how-restrict-access-vcloud-api.md

 ## Next steps

-You can also restrict IP access to the UKCloud Portal.
-For more information, see [*How to restrict access to the UKCloud Portal via IP address*](ptl-how-restrict-ip-access-portal.md)
+You can also restrict access to the UKCloud Portal.
+For more information, see [*How to restrict access to the UKCloud Portal*](ptl-how-restrict-access-portal.md)

 ## Feedback